Origin of the Heaviest Elements: the Rapid Neutron-Capture Process

 \subsection{Stellar Abundances of Neutron-Capture Elements in Metal-Poor Stars}

 Stellar abundance observations over decades have provided fresh evidence about the nature and extent of heavy element nucleosynthesis.
-In the case of the s~process there is direct observational evidence of in situ stellar nucleosynthesis with the observation of the radioactive element Tc, discovered first by \citet{merrill52}.
-Additional stellar abundance studies have strongly linked this type of nucleosynthesis to very evolved He shell-burning asymptotic giant branch stars (e.g., \citealt{busso99}, \citealt{Kaeppeler.Gallino.ea:2011}, \citealt{karakas14}).
-There is no similar example for the r~process, related to nucleosynthesis during stellar evolution; its need for explosive neutron floods ensures that its action is part of the death thores of massive stars or dynamic events around compact objects.
-Some elements are only formed exclusively or almost so in the r~process, such as Eu, Os, Ir, Pt, Th and U (see Figure~\ref{kappsr}).
-Their presence in old very metal-poor Galactic halo stars is a clear indication that this neutron process occurred in some violent astrophysical site early in the history of the Galaxy and the Universe \citep[see e.g.] [and references therein]{sneden08,Thielemann.Eichler.ea:2017}.
+In the case of the s-process there is direct observational evidence of in situ stellar nucleosynthesis with the observation of the radioactive element Tc, discovered first by \citet{merrill52}.
+Additional stellar abundance studies have strongly linked this type of nucleosynthesis to very evolved He shell-burning asymptotic giant branch stars \citep[e.g.][]{busso99,Kaeppeler.Gallino.ea:2011,karakas14}.
+There is no similar example for the r-process, related to nucleosynthesis during stellar evolution, as it requires rather extensive neutron fluxes only obtainable in explosive events.
+Some elements are only formed exclusively or almost so in the r-process, such as Eu, Os, Ir, Pt, Th and U. Their presence in old galactic very metal-poor (VMP) halo stars is a clear indication that this process occurred in violent astrophysical sites early in the history of the Galaxy \citep[see e.g.][and references therein]{sneden08,Thielemann.Eichler.ea:2017}.

-Identification of r-process-rich stars began with the discovery of n-capture overabundances in the field red giant HD~115444 \citep{griffin82}.
-This was followed by the identification of an r-process pattern in the well known bright giant HD~122563, even though its overall n-capture element level is depressed relative to Fe (\citealt{sneden83}, see also the more extensive analysis of \citealt{honda06}).
-An initial n-capture abundance survey in metal-poor stars \citep{gilroy88} considered 20 red giants, finding a common and easily spotted pattern of increasing overabundances from Ba~($Z=56$) to Eu ($Z=63$) among the rare-earth elements.
+Identification of r-process-rich stars began with the discovery of overabundances of neutron-capture elements in the field red giant HD~115444 \citep{griffin82}.
+This was followed by the identification of an r-process pattern in the well known bright giant HD~122563, even though its overall neutron-capture element level is depressed relative to Fe (\citealt{sneden83}, see also the more extensive analysis of \citealt{honda06}).
+An initial abundance survey in metal-poor (MP) stars \citep{gilroy88} considered 20 red giants, finding a common and easily spotted pattern of increasing overabundances from Ba~($Z=56$) to Eu ($Z=63$) among the rare-earth elements.
 With better echelle spectrographic data came discoveries of many more r-process-rich stars, leading \citet{beers05} to sub-classify them as ``r-I'' with $0.3 \leq \text{[Eu/Fe]} \leq +1.0$ and $\text{[Ba/Eu]} < 0$, and as ``r-II'' with $\text{[Eu/Fe]}>+1.0$ and $\text{[Ba/Eu]}< 0$.